Beizbol/zico/README.md

 # zico
-CLI tool to generate favicon.ico from an svg image
+A zig cli tool to generate favicon.ico from an svg image